IBM/JTOpen-test/README.testing.txt

 12. Download the latest JTOpen release. java -cp JTOpen-test.jar test.JTOpenDownloadReleaseJars
 13. For the IFS tests, get a copy of jcifs.jar and copy into the jar directory.
-14. Copy the java certificate store to /home/jdbctest/cacerts.
+14. Copy the java certificate store to $JTOPEN_TEST_DIR.
 Add the necessary certificates in order to establish secure (TLS) connections to the server you are testing.

 *Note: to refresh the test jar, you can use